Hepatology Specialty Group Leads for CLRNs

 Monday, 15 August 2011 15:28

-The Comprehensive Clinical Research Network (CCRN) is made up of 25 Comprehensive Local Research Networks (CLRNs).
-Most of these CLRNs have nominated Local Leads for topic areas such as hepatology, as have the Devolved Nations.
-These Leads make up the membership of the 24 national Specialty Groups.
+The Clinical Research Network (CRN) is made up of 15 Local Clinical Research Networks (LCRNs) that cover the length and breadth of England.
+Each LCRN delivers research across 30 clinical specialties.
+Most of these LCRNs have nominated Local Leads for topic areas such as hepatology, as have the Devolved Nations.
+These Leads make up the membership of the various national Specialty Groups.
+More information can be found here.

 The remit of the Hepatology Specialty Group is to support a national portfolio of structured research studies related to the pathogenesis, diagnosis, treatment and prevention of liver disease, including acute and chronic liver disease, liver failure, viral hepatitis, liver fibrosis and cirrhosis, liver metabolism, genetic studies, (including pharmacogenetics), biomarkers and hepatotoxicity.